The-RoboTUM/IsaacNext/README.md

 # IsaacNext

+## 🤝 Contributing

+We welcome contributions from all RoboTUM Humanoid Project members!
+Before you start working on a new feature, please read our [Contribution Guidelines](./CONTRIBUTING.md).

+---

-Short description of what this project does and who it’s for.
+And the below is a detailed description of what this project does and who it’s for.

 ---
 ## How to obtain Forrest's URDF